 The UKT/Bectu Agreement states that travel time "when travelling at the direction of the Manager" is working time and you should be paid your salary for this.
-In order to ensure that travel time is paid working time, this should be explicit in the contract.
+Bectu grades have this entitlement but we understand MU and Equity grades do not, so employers often forget to include this as working time.